mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 the form $k^{(r)}_{\text{on}} = k_o [R]$ where $k_o$ is a diffusion-limited on
 rate and $[R]$ is the concentration of active repressor in the cell [@Jones2014a].
-This concentration of active repressor is at the same time determined by the repressor copy number in the cell, and the fraction of these repressors that are in the active state, i.e. able to bind DNA.
+This concentration of active repressor is at the same time determined by the repressor copy number in the cell and the fraction of these repressors that are in the active state, i.e., able to bind DNA.
 Existing estimates of the transition rates between conformations of allosteric molecules set them at the microsecond scale [@Cui2008].
 By considering this to be representative for our repressor of interest, the separation of time-scales